 Aberdeen is Scotland’s third-largest city, is a prosperous and attractive city with a population of 250,000.
 Big enough for the ‘big city’ experience, student-friendly Aberdeen is still small enough to make it easy for students to find their way around and make friends.
 From the bustling city centre, it is just a short distance to the tranquility of the nearby hills and countryside of one of the most beautiful parts of Scotland.

 Aberdeen also caters for all tastes in arts, culture, leisure and entertainment, and communication and travel links are excellent, with an international airport and trains and coaches that connect easily with all parts of the UK and Europe.
 For more information click here.

 Postgraduate Open Day

-The 2015 Postgraduate Open Day takes place in October at the King’s College Campus.
-In addition, the University runs a number of international online open day events – keep an eye on our Facebook page or our events page for more information.
+The University runs a number of Postgraduate open days and international online open day events – keep an eye on our Facebook page or our events page for more information.

 For more information about studying at the University of Aberdeen, we have a series of useful guides and specific information tailored to different countries, which you may find useful.